mkblog-cokr/algorithmCode/README.md

 Editor: MK

 [Purpose]
-- Plan to update the code which solves the algorithm problems.
+- Plan to update the solution code for the algorithm problems.